api3dao/api3-tracker/README.md

 docker stack deploy -c dev-tools/docker-compose.yml tracker-stack
 ```

+If all goes well the application will be served at http://localhost:3000

 Some commands for visualising the services:
 ```bash
 docker ps # all docker containers